Michael Ryan Favazza, MD

 Where I practice

-I am a native Angeleno, originally from San Pedro, California.
+I am a native Angeleno, originally from San Pedro.
 While my education, training, and National Health Service Corps obligations have taken me all over California and the South Pacific, I am happy to be back home in Southern California!
-Following my pediatric residency training at Children’s Hospital Oakland, I worked for four years in the Pacific island territory of American Samoa, caring for all pediatric patients, including critically ill children and neonates.
+Following my pediatric residency training at Children’s Hospital Oakland, I worked for 4 years in the Pacific island territory of American Samoa, caring for all pediatric patients, including critically ill children and infants.
 As the only pediatrician performing echocardiography for the island’s large population of children with rheumatic heart disease, I saw the benefits of bedside ultrasound as a useful adjunct to practice, and I made this a main focus of my critical care training.
-I developed and continue to teach a bedside ultrasound curriculum for pediatric critical care fellows at UCLA Mattel Children's Hospital, and I am excited share this skill with my colleagues and patients here at Kaiser Permanente.
+I developed a bedside ultrasound curriculum for pediatric critical care fellows, and I am excited to share this skill with my colleagues and members here at Kaiser Permanente.

 About my practice

-The pediatric critical care team at Kaiser Permanente is dedicated to providing the highest possible quality of care to our patients.
-We understand that critical illness is an extremely difficult and stressful experience for our patients and their families and loved ones.
-With attention to detail and a focus on the health and safety of the children we care for, we seek to provide a supportive environment to foster healing for sick children and their families, and to address all concerns.
-You can be confident that our team's ultimate goal is making your child better.
+The pediatric critical care team at Kaiser Permanente is dedicated to providing high-quality care to our members.
+We understand that critical illness is an extremely difficult and stressful experience for our members and their families and loved ones.
+With attention to detail and a focus on the health and safety of the children we care for, we seek to provide a supportive environment to foster healing for sick children and their families and to address all our families’ concerns.
+You can be confident that our team’s ultimate goal is making your child better.

 How I thrive

-I believe that taking care of my body and mind is important so that I can take the best care of my patients.
+I believe that taking care of my body and mind is important so that I can take the best care of my members.
 I love the ocean, and surfing keeps me sane and fit!
 I have traveled all over the world chasing waves, including Central and South America, Hawaii, the South Pacific, and Europe.
-Traveling also lets me experience other cultures and worldviews, and gives me an appreciation for our differences and similarities.
-And if the waves don't cooperate, I'm still in the ocean either paddling my prone paddleboard, scuba or free diving, or just going for a swim.
+Traveling also lets me experience other cultures and world views and gives me an appreciation for our differences and similarities.
+And if the waves don’t cooperate, I’m still in the ocean, either paddling my prone paddleboard, scuba or free diving, or just going for a swim.
 I also enjoy cycling and just riding my bike around the neighborhood.